fernandoguevara/aspnetcore-ddd/README.md

 # ASP.NET Core Web API Domain Driven Design Example

-Just an example project where ddd is implemented with some other great patterns and architecture learnt from eShopOnContainers
+Just an example project where ddd is implemented with some other great patterns and architecture learnt from eShopOnContainers.

-The use case its just a simple web api who saves notes in a db and send some emails when they are created.
+The use case is just a simple web api which saves notes in a database and send some emails when they are created.

-And a background task project who generates a simple xlsx that you send by email.
+Background task project which generates a simple xlsx that you send by email.

 ## Architecture
 * .NET CORE 3.1 LTS(waiting for 5 tls)